Joint Embedding Variational Bayes

 \subsection{Overview and scope}

 Predictive joint embedding in non-contrastive self-supervised learning admits two distinct formulations.
-The first is an \emph{energy-based} (or compatibility) formulation~\citet{lecun2022path}, in which training minimizes a pointwise discrepancy between a prediction and a target embedding, without specifying an explicit normalized density over embeddings.
-The second is the \emph{normalized probabilistic} formulation that we adopt in Variational Joint Embedding (VJE), in which a normalized likelihood is specified in representation space and optimized through a symmetric conditional ELBO (Section~\ref{sec:vi}).
-While these paradigms may share architectural motifs (\eg asymmetric branches, auxiliary heads, and momentum/target encoders~\citep{grill2020byol,he2020momentum,chen2020mocov2}), they optimize different primitives and therefore assign different semantic roles to their components.
+The first is an \emph{energy-based} or compatibility formulation~\citep{lecun2022path}, in which training minimizes a pointwise discrepancy between a prediction and a target embedding, without specifying an explicit normalized density over embeddings.
+The second is the \emph{likelihood-based} formulation that we adopt in Variational Joint Embedding (VJE), in which a conditional likelihood is specified in representation space and optimized through a conditional evidence lower bound (ELBO) (Section~\ref{sec:vi}).
+While these paradigms may share architectural motifs (\eg asymmetric branches, auxiliary heads, and momentum/target encoders~\citep{grill2020byol,he2020momentum,chen2020mocov2}), they optimize different primitives and accordingly assign different semantic roles to their components.

 In this appendix, we make an objective-level comparison between the primitive used by energy-based (deterministic) non-contrastive objectives and our VJE formulation.
-Architectural patterns vary across methods, and we do not conflate them with the energy-based or likelihood-based formulation itself, except where the normalized likelihood formulation assigns a specific semantic role to the inference network and the target branch.
+Architectural patterns vary across methods, and we do not conflate them with the energy-based or likelihood-based formulation itself, except where the likelihood-based formulation assigns a specific semantic role to the inference network and the target branch.